tomerweller/tomerweller.github.io/_posts/2016-03-21-open-live-streaming-in-two-hours.md

 date:   2016-03-21 23:59:59 -0500
 ---

 Last Sunday the Media Lab hosted a Public Dialogue on DRM and the future of the Web.
 Amongst the speakers was [Richard Stallman][stallman] (aka **RMS**), founder of the Free Software Foundation.
-Although there was a lot of interest in the event outside of the lab and although it was being filmed, it could not have been streamed.
-MITs video streaming service is proprietary and Stallman will not use, or take part in using, software that is not completely free.
+Although there was a lot of interest in the event from outside of the media lab, it couldn’t be streamed with MIT’s setup even though it was being filmed.
+MIT's video streaming service is proprietary and Stallman will not use, or even take part in using, software that is not *completely** free.

 ![The Panel](/assets/the-panel.jpg "this is a title")
 <small>Richard Stallman, Danny O'Brien, Joi Ito, and Harry Halpin.
 Photo: Jon Christian</small>

-Earlier that day, during a lunch hosted by [Joi Ito][joi], Tal Achituv and myself toyed with the idea of deploying a WebRTC based solution that is open enough for RMS to approve.
-Later, after doing some research, it seemed that there are indeed open WebRTC options for broadcasting and a couple of hours before the panel we decided to go for it.
+Earlier that day, during a lunch hosted by [Joi Ito][joi], Tal Achituv and myself toyed with the idea of deploying a WebRTC based solution that is open enough for even RMS to approve.
+After, after doing some research, it seemed that there are indeed open WebRTC options for broadcasting.
+Now, a couple of hours before the panel, we decided to go for it.

 This resulted in two hours of hectic coding, setup and equipment search.